TheFireCo/genkit-plugins/examples/README.md

 ```
 import { configureGenkit } from '@genkit-ai/core';
 import { openAI } from 'genkitx-openai-plugin';
+import {anthropicAI} from 'genkitx-anthropicai';
+import {Groq} from 'genkitx-groq';
+// Here you can import other plugins, depending on your needs

 export default configureGenkit({
   plugins: [
-    openAI({ apiKey: process.env.OPENAI_API_KEY }),
+    openAI(),
+    anthropicAI(),
+    Groq(),
+    // Initialize other plugins if necessary
   ],
   logLevel: 'debug',
   enableTracingAndMetrics: true,
 });
 ```
-List of all available OpenAI models as well as their pricing, specification and capabilities could be found in the official [OpenAI API documentation](https://platform.openai.com/docs/overview).
+List of all available models as well as their pricing, specification and capabilities could be found in the official documentation for every corresponding API.

 ## Example usage